pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 In this article, we've seen the full range of EKS cluster management options:

-* Fargate, for easy auto-scaling of your Kubernetes cluster's worker compute
+* Fargate, for easy auto-scaling of your cluster's worker compute
-* Managed Node Groups, enabling slightly more control, while still leveraging EKS to scale those groups
+* Managed Node Groups, enabling more control, while still leveraging EKS to auto-scale
-* EC2, for full control over management of your cluster's compute pools and nodes
+* EC2, for full control over your cluster's compute pools and nodes

 Pulumi is excited to be able to offer support for this full range of options just a day after the features were announced at AWS re:Invent this week, including to enlightening `eks.Cluster` itself for ease-of-use.